eoinmurphy-vt/suse.phrase.auto.multi.repo/README.md

 ### 📝 License

-This project is licensed under the Apache 2.0 License. © 2026 Vistatec.
+This project is licensed under the Apache 2.0 License. © Vistatec 2026.

 ---